antonioprates/gmi-to-html/README.md

 This is a framework to streamline the process of writing contents as a `Gemini Capsule`, while making it also available as a common website, for a broader audience.

-It's a combination of `bash/sugar-c` utilities to assist publishing to both worlds - `Gemini` and `WWW` - from the command line.
+It's a combination of `bash/sugar-c` utilities to assist publishing to both worlds - `Gemini` and `WWW` - from the command line, including a "Ci-like" script for sr.ht.

 At it's core, there's a very simple `text/gemini` to `text/html` conversion tool, written in just about 108 lines of code, using C scripting with [Sugar-C](https://github.com/antonioprates/sugar) (tcc flavour).